ovyas24/ovyas24/README.md

 ### Hi there, I'm Om Vyas - aka ovyas24👋

-## I'm a Student, Developer, and Learner!!
+## I'm a Working Professional, Developer, and Learner!!

 - 🌱 I’m currently learning everything
 - ⚡ Fun fact: I love to draw and play with electronics